-- Facilitate access to information and communication technologies across diverse and remote areas, including those in rural and underserved areas; - ii.
-Offer technical assistance and resources to educational institutions for the effective implementation of AI tools.
+- i.
+Facilitate access of information and communication technologies across diverse and remote areas, including those in rural and underserved areas; - ii.
+Offer technical assistance and resources to educational institutions for the effective implementation of Al tools.

 3.4 Regulatory and Compliance Institutions